The Clear Edge

 But time allocation was inverted.
 Bottom 4 services consumed 45% of team time because they were complex, infrequent, and required different tools and expertise.

-Designer switched contexts 28 times weekly = 7-9 hours lost to context switching = 18-23% of work week wasted.
+• The designer switched contexts 28 times per week, losing an estimated 7–9 hours to context switching, which meant 18–23% of their work week was effectively wasted.

 Total team capacity loss: 21-27 hours weekly to context switching.
 At 120 total hours, the team capacity is 3 people × 40 hours, which is 18-23% productivity drain.